Biobased Films with Improved Oxygen Barrier

 Description of the Technology

 The technology is a based on processing modifications and the addition of an additive package to polyesters.
 Specifically, work has been done with PBAT, PGA and PBS materials and their blends.
-The films have oxygen transmission rates (OTR) down to 0.43 cc*mm/m2/24 hour (@50% RH, 23*C) and water vapor transmission rate (WVTR) down to 0.6 g*mm/m2/24 h (@90% RH, 38*C) in unstretched state.
-The films also meeting other packaging requirements such as tensile strength, sealing, puncture resistance, etc.
+The films have oxygen transmission rates (OTR) down to 0.47 cc-mm/m2/24 hour (@50% RH, 23*C) and water vapor transmission rate (WVTR) down to 1.41 g-mm/m2/24 h (@90% RH, 38*C) in unstretched state.
+The films also meeting other packaging requirements such as tensile strength, sealing, puncture resistance, etc. A range of tests including tensile, elongation, seal strength, slow puncture, Elmendorf Tear have been conducted.
+Chemical recycling is complete to 95% in 30 min at 190oC.

 Benefits